rune-rs/rune/book/src/foreword.md

 the bot].
 This is nice because Rust is an incredible language.
 But Rust is also complex.
 Not nedlessly mind you.
 I believe it's complex because it tackles *really hard problems*.
-And that usually comes with a [base level of complexity] that it's very hard to get rid of.
+And that usually comes with a [base level of complexity] it's very hard to get rid of.

 But it's still tricky enough that streamers who have limited programming experience struggle getting up and running.
 I wanted them to be able to write